Raymond van Barneveld: 2023 season

-At the 2023 World Championship, van Barneveld was whitewashed 4–0 by Gerwyn Price in the third round.
+At the 2023 World Championship, van Barneveld won his opening game 3–1 against Ryan Meikle before being whitewashed 4–0 by Gerwyn Price in the third round.

+At the 2023 UK Open, van Barneveld was defeated 9–10 in the fourth round by Rob Cross in a deciding leg.

+2024 season

+At the 2024 World Championship, van Barneveld achieved wins over Radek Szagański and Jim Williams, before losing 4–1 to eventual runner-up Luke Littler in the fourth round.

+At the 2024 UK Open, van Barneveld was defeated 9–10 in the fourth round by Luke Woodhouse in a deciding leg.

+On 18 March 2024, on the 2024 PDC Pro Tour, van Barneveld won his first players championship title since 2021, winning PC5 at Hildesheim.
+Van Barneveld defeated Oskar Lukasiak 6–1 in legs in the first round.
+In the second round he defeated Jermaine Wattimena 6–3.
+Van Barneveld followed that up with a 6–2 win against Graham Hall in the third round, before facing Michael Smith in the fourth round.
+Van Barneveld defeated Smith 6–3 despite Smith hitting a nine-dart finish.
+He defeated James Hurrell 6–3 in the quarter-finals before a 7–6 victory over Gary Anderson in the semi-finals, surviving match darts in a deciding leg.
+An 8–1 win over Stephen Bunting in the final followed.

+2025 season

+At the 2025 World Championship, Van Barneveld suffered a second round exit, losing 3–1 to Nick Kenny.
+Van Barneveld was granted permission by the PDC to participate in the Champion of Champions tournament organised by World Seniors Darts on 29 June, despite still being a Tour Card holder.
+He was eliminated in the semi-finals by eventual champion Ross Montgomery.

 Outside of darts

 In 2012, Van Barneveld, together with the seven other players who competed in the 2012 Premier League Darts recorded a charity single with Chas Hodges and his band called 'Got My Tickets for the Darts' which was written by Chas.
 It was released exclusively on iTunes on 18 May, the night after the play-offs at the O2 in London, where it was premiered.
 Proceeds from the single were donated to the Haven House Children's Hospice.

 In 2017, Van Barneveld featured in the song '180 linkerbaan' (180 left lane) by Dutch rapper Donnie (Donald Scloszkie).

 Personal life

-Van Barneveld lives in The Hague with his fiancée Julia.
+Van Barneveld lives in The Hague with his wife Julia.
 Previously, he was married to Sylvia for 25 years.
 They divorced in January 2019.
 Raymond has three children: a son, William (born 1989) and daughters Daisy (born 1992) and Patty (born 1994).
 In October 2009, during the World Grand Prix tournament in Ireland, Van Barneveld revealed that he had been diagnosed with type 2 diabetes that summer, and that it can affect his vision if his blood sugar level is too high.
 He is a supporter of ADO Den Haag.